chetflowers/firewall-force-series/Book_01_The_Password_Heist/chapters/03_operation_honeypot.md

 ⸻

-### 📍 Location: HQ – 3 hours post-injection
+### 📍 Scene 1 – HQ – 3 Hours Post-Injection

-> “You ever bait a black hat?”
+> "You ever bait a black hat?"
 Zee asked, spinning a pen like a knife.

-> “No, but I’ve trapped raccoons in the garage,” Jax replied.
+> "No, but I’ve trapped raccoons in the garage," Jax replied.

-> “Same principle,” Lena muttered.
-“Dangle something shiny.
-Watch what shows up.”
+> "Same principle," Lena muttered.
+"Dangle something shiny.
+Watch what shows up."

 🎯 Operation Honeypot was go.

 They were building a fake student profile from scratch:
 • New login credentials
 • A “misplaced” shared folder
 • A planted spreadsheet labeled: